ljw1004/csharpspec/csharp/lexical-structure.md

 *  A real literal suffixed by `F` or `f` is of type `float`.
 For example, the literals `1f`, `1.5f`, `1e10f`, and `123.456F` are all of type `float`.
 *  A real literal suffixed by `D` or `d` is of type `double`.
 For example, the literals `1d`, `1.5d`, `1e10d`, and `123.456D` are all of type `double`.
 *  A real literal suffixed by `M` or `m` is of type `decimal`.
 For example, the literals `1m`, `1.5m`, `1e10m`, and `123.456M` are all of type `decimal`.
-This literal is converted to a `decimal` value by taking the exact value, and, if necessary, rounding to the nearest representable value using banker's rounding (§4.1.7).
+This literal is converted to a `decimal` value by taking the exact value, and, if necessary, rounding to the nearest representable value using banker's rounding ([The decimal type](types.md#the-decimal-type)).
 Any scale apparent in the literal is preserved unless the value is rounded or the value is zero (in which latter case the sign and scale will be 0).
 Hence, the literal `2.900m` will be parsed to form the decimal with sign `0`, coefficient `2900`, and scale `3`.

 If the specified literal cannot be represented in the indicated type, a compile-time error occurs.